 root@afsdb01:~# screen # use screen as this may take quite some time. root@afsdb01:~# vos move -id mirror -toserver afs01.ord.openstack.org -topartition vicepa -fromserver afs01.dfw.openstack.org -frompartition vicepa -localauth

-When that is done (use listvldb command above to check) it is now safe to take down afs01.dfw.openstack.org while having writers to the mirror volume.
+When that is done (use listvldb command above to check) it is now safe to take down afs0X.dfw.openstack.org while having writers to the mirror volume.
+If operating on afs01.dfw.openstack.org you should also hold all mirror update locks and the release-volumes lock.
+This ensures we do not interrupt any vos releases on afs01.dfw.openstack.org that are run by mirror-update remotely.
 We use the same process as for the db server:

 Perform maintenance, then restart as above and check the status again:

-root@afsdb01:~# bos status afsdb01.dfw.openstack.org -localauth Auxiliary status is: file server running.
+root@afsdb01:~# bos status afs01.dfw.openstack.org -localauth Auxiliary status is: file server running.

 AFS uses the following DNS entries which indicate an even balance: